urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **x**
-  : The value to compute the hyperbolic cosine of
+  : The value to compute the hyperbolic cosine of.
+A real value should be \>= 1 or the result with be a Nan.

 ### **Result**